 Anyone with a teenager knows how challenging parenting can be at this age.
 When your teenager begins driving, it gives a whole new meaning to the word ‘worry’.
 Parents are often concerned about their new driver’s level of responsibility, and their ability to drive safely.
-When your teenager does get into an accident, an additional concern is whether the parents are personally liable for the accident.
+When your teenager does get into a Boca Raton car accident, an additional concern is whether the parents are personally liable for the accident.
 The accident attorneys at Ged Lawyers, LLP, have been helping Florida families since 1995, and are experienced and knowledgeable in all aspects of personal injury law, including accidents involving teenage drivers.

 What is the parent’s responsibility?